 This covers the cost of pre-adoptive parent training through online courses and other resources.
-This is paid to an online source such as NCFA or Adoption Partners, etc. Please contact a country coordinator for you Parent Training Schedule.
+This is paid to an online source such as NCFA or Adoption Partners, etc. Please contact a country coordinator for your Parent Training Schedule.

-Prepare and Enrich Assessment:
+Prepare and Enrich and Taylor Johnson Assessment:

-This is an assessment used to help you strengthen your marriage and prepare for adoption.
+These are assessments used to help you strengthen your marriage and adjustment, preparing you for adoption.
 ICA will assist you with this process and prepay for you.
 Family will be billed after the initiation of the assessment.